aappleby/matcheroni/README.md

 auto end = match_parens::match(nullptr, text.data(), text.data() + text.size());
 printf("%s", end); // prints "tail"
 ```
-Note that you can't nest "match_parens" inside itself directly, as "using pattern" doesn't count as a declaration.
-Wrapping it in a function or class works though.

 # Building Matcheroni
 Install [Ninja](https://ninja-build.org/) if you haven't already, then run ninja in the repo root.